httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the `Upload-Complete` request header field is set to true, the client intents to transfer the entire representation data in one request.
 If the request content was fully received, no resumable upload is needed and the resource proceeds to process the request and generate a response.

 If the `Upload-Complete` header field is set to false, the client intents to transfer the representation over multiple requests.
 If the request content was fully received, the server MUST announce the upload resource by referencing it in the `Location` response header field.
 Servers are RECOMMENDED to use the `201 (Created)` status code.
-The response MUST include the new offset in the `Upload-Offset` header field and the `Upload-Complete` header value set to false.
 The response SHOULD include the `Upload-Limit` header field with the corresponding limits if existing.

 The server MUST record the length according to {{upload-length}} if the necessary header fields are included in the request.